Ruben-Krueger/website/content/posts/be-thoughtful-with-your-time.md

 ---
-title: "Be Careful With Your Time"
+title: "Be Thoughtful With Your Time"
 date: 2021-10-02T22:15:36-05:00
 description: 'Death owns the clock, but you can control the time.'
 image: images/be-careful-time-clock-reaper.png